-WAN interface settin WAN interface settings
+WAN INTERFACE SETTINGS

-Select the interface Select the interface that is connected to the ISP.
+Select the interface that is connected to the Internet.

-Interface: •
+Interface: 📑 G2 -

-Wizard step 4: Select the WAN interface settings
+Wizard step 5: Select the WAN interface settings

 This step selects how the WAN connection to the Internet will function.
 It can be one of Manual configuration, DHCP, PPPoE or PPTP as shown below.